Teaching and Learning

 How we teach

 Teaching is designed to foster the development of students as reflective, independent learners and effective communicators.
 We work to support you in developing the research and analytical skills needed to engage critically with the content delivered in class, in refining your written and oral presentation skills, and in planning and evaluating your own progress as a learner.
-Students will display these skills in their dissertation project, and these are also skills that you will continue to use and enhance after graduation.
+Many students will display these skills in a substantial dissertation project in their final year, and these are also skills that you will continue to use and enhance after graduation.

 Teaching and learning are research-led.
 Course content is built on cutting-edge research and, in most cases, delivered by staff who are working and publishing in the relevant academic field, many of whom contribute also to policy and public debates.
 As we encourage our students to engage with these developing bodies of work, we aim to foster an appreciation of how that research works: what resources and approaches may be used to develop understanding of East Asia, what the strengths and limitations of these are, and how our understanding of any question is not fixed, but is built on an ongoing process of enquiry, evaluation and dialogue.